alehttd/alehttd.github.io/README.md

 Hello!

-I am glad to meet you on my page.
+I'm happy to welcome you on my page.
 Little by little I will advance and show you much more of my world.

 At the moment I am Junior Team Leader at Oriflame & Student at FastTrackIT.
 Can't wait to have new digital projects!